epsbLogo

 Registration Update for 2023-2024 School Year

-Garneau School is full in planned classes for 2023-2024 in the following classes and programs:
+Garneau School is full in planned classes for 2023-2024

 We will now only accept resident* students in Grades K-6 in the regular program who have newly moved into the school’s attendance area as follows: